 Here is what makes overpaying for a new build in exchange for a discounted mortgage rate even less appealing: the prospect of sharply dropping interest rates.

-If rates fall 2% next year, like many macro observers are predicting, those buyers who overpaid for their new builds to get their discounted mortgage rate will have wasted their money – as they will be able to refi into a lower rate anyway.
+If rates fall another 1% to 2% this year, like many macro observers are predicting, those buyers who overpaid for their new builds to get their discounted mortgage rate will have wasted their money – as they will be able to refi into a lower rate anyway.

 Founder | JVM Lending